 Jayni F. Hein co-chairs the firm’s Carbon Management and Climate Mitigation industry group.

-In addition, she advises companies and investors on compliance with California’s climate disclosure laws (SB 253, SB 261, and AB 1305), as well as ESG compliance and strategy in light of increased scrutiny of corporate climate and net-zero commitments.
-She frequently advises on sustainability reporting, environmental marketing, and carbon accounting.
+She regularly advises companies and investors on compliance with climate disclosure laws and sustainability strategy in light of increased scrutiny of corporate climate and net-zero commitments.

 Photo of Kevin Poloncarz Kevin Poloncarz

-Kevin Poloncarz co-chairs the firm’s Environmental and Energy Practice Group, Energy Industry Group and ESG Practice.
+Kevin Poloncarz co-chairs the firm’s Environmental and Energy Practice Group, Energy Industry Group and Sustainability Practice.

 Kevin is ranked by Chambers USA among the nation’s leading climate change attorneys and California’s leading environmental lawyers and by Chambers Global among the top climate change…

-Kevin Poloncarz co-chairs the firm’s Environmental and Energy Practice Group, Energy Industry Group and ESG Practice.
+Kevin Poloncarz co-chairs the firm’s Environmental and Energy Practice Group, Energy Industry Group and Sustainability Practice.

 Kevin is ranked by Chambers USA among the nation’s leading climate change attorneys and California’s leading environmental lawyers and by Chambers Global among the top climate change lawyers, with sources describing him as “exceptional,” “a superb attorney,” and “one of the most gifted advocates in this space in the country.”